odinuv/web/en/apv/slides/html/slides.md

 - Inside HTML page:
     - `<style type='text/css'>body {color: green}; … </style>`
     - Used for special pages.
-    - Used to optimize number of HTTP requests.
+    - Used to optimize the number of HTTP requests.
 - Inline:
     - `<body style='color: green'>…`
     - (Obviously?) without a selector.